satshas/satshakit/README.md

 1. open Arduino IDE
 2. select proper programmer (for example Arduino as ISP)
 3. select Arduino UNO as board
-4. click on tools->Burn Bootloader.
+4. click on tools->Burn Bootloader

 Once Arduino bootloader is uploaded, you can use the above configurations to upload and use you favourite sketch.
 Remember that you always need a programmer, and to select **File->Upload using a programmer** to upload the code to satshakit.